IngEstebanMarquez/Unsupervised-Learning-Retail-Analysis/README.md

 - Matplotlib/Seaborn: Data visualization.
 - Scikit-Learn: For machine learning and clustering algorithms (K-Means).
 - NumPy: For numerical computations.

+## Notes

+- The analysis in this repository assumes the dataset is in its original form and may require modifications if the data format changes.
+- Make sure you have the necessary libraries installed (`pandas`, `matplotlib`, `seaborn`, `scikit-learn`) to run the code successfully.

 ---
 Made by **Esteban Márquez**.